 Step-by-Step Instructions

-Below is an overview of the process involved in making this recipe so you know what to expect.
-Scroll down to the end of the post for the full amounts and timing.
+Below is an overview of the process involved in making these Banana Oatmeal Bars so you know what to expect.
+Scroll down to the end of the post for the full recipe, including the amounts and timing.

-1. Preheat the oven and line an 8×8-inch pan with parchment paper.
-(I allow 2 inches to hang over the edges on either side so the bars are easy to lift out and slice.)
-Add the ingredients to a medium bowl.
+Step 1.
+Preheat the oven and line an 8×8-inch pan with parchment paper.
+Mash the banana in a medium bowl.

 Banana oatmeal bars cut into rectangles with hand holding one.